 Winter composting however, means you’ll be cold composting.

 There are still many great benefits to winter composting.
 But where do you put a compost pile in the snow?
-How do you deal with rodents and mice in your compost pile?
+How do you repel rodents and mice in your compost pile?
 Can you do some indoor winter composting instead?

 I’ve had our winter composting pile outside with a lid for many winters.
 The lid helps to prevent the snow from entering, although you have to clear it off frequently.
 Throughout the winter we keep adding kitchen scraps and wood ashes, toilet paper rolls, even though it just freezes.
 Once spring comes, we add some hotter elements like our deep mulched winter chicken bedding and manure.
 We move the compost bin contents to future garden beds, where we will turn the pile to speed up decomposition.